Welcome to the Bee Meadow School Health Office

 - 3 doses of Polio vaccine with one dose given on or after the 4th birthday

-- 2 doses of MMR with one dose given on or after the first birthday
+- 2 doses of MMR with one dose given on or after the 1st birthday

-- 1 dose of Varicella given on or after the first birthday
+- 1 dose of Varicella given on or after the 1st birthday

-ALL INCOMING 6TH GRADE STUDENTS ARE REQUIRED TO HAVE THE FOLLOWING NJ STATE MANDATED IMMUNIZATIONS:
+ALL INCOMING SIXTH GRADE STUDENTS ARE REQUIRED TO HAVE THE FOLLOWING NJ STATE MANDATED IMMUNIZATIONS:

-- One dose of Tdap (Tetanus, diptheria, acellular pertussis) given no earlier than the 10th birthday.
+- One dose of Tdap (Tetanus, diphtheria, acellular pertussis) given no earlier than the 10th birthday

-If your child has already received any of these immunization, please submit records to the health office.
+If your child has already received any of these immunizations, please submit records to the Health Office.

 A Message from the School Nurse

-In order to provide the best possible care for your child, it is important that I know when there has been a change in your child's medical condition.
-This may include an ear infection, strep throat, a new allergy, scheduled surgery, or a new medication.
-It is also helpful to let me know if there are any social/emotional changes in your family.
-Factors at home that often affect children's coping abilities may include a new baby, a sick grandparent, a death, divorce, or other stressors.
+In order to provide the best possible care for your child, it is important that I know when/if there has been a change in your child's medical condition.
+This may include an ear infection, strep throat, a new allergy, scheduled surgery, or new medication.
+It is also helpful to let me know if there are any social/emotional changes within your family.
+Factors at home that often impact children's coping abilities may include a new baby, a sick grandparent, death, divorce, or other stressors.
 Please feel free to reach out at any time.